ParallelMaths/parallel/pages/8-04-dripping-taps.md

 ^^^

 ^^^ hint id=2
 What do the internal angles of pentagon add up to?
+The formula for calculating the sum of the interior angles of a regular polygon is: (n - 2) × 180° where n is the number of sides of the polygon.
 ^^^

 ^^^ hint id=3